 How else can you use positive body language to make you more likeable?
 A simple and gentle nod of your head can make you more approachable and likable than staying motionless.

 Researchers at Hokkaido University in Japan found how a head nod or head shaking affects the perceived personality traits of a person.
 The same researchers also found that nodding increased likeability attributable to personality traits rather than physical appearance.

 3. Show Your Funny Side

-April Masini, author of four best-selling relationship books and former TV & Film producer, says “You have to be smart to be funny.”
+April Masini, the author of four best-selling relationship books and former TV & Film producer, says, “You have to be smart to be funny.”

 There’s a belief that comedians are smart, and Masini gave me the best explanation I’ve heard so far: